while1malloc0/talks/code_review_culture/slides.md

 ---

-# Naming
+## Naming

-* Are variable, function, method names communicative of what they do?
+* Do names communicate what things do?
 * Are the names of things idiomatic to the language?
-* Do names encapsulate the problem domain?
+* Do names leak implementation details?

 Note:
 - Subtlety to first point: do they communicate EVERYTHING that they do?